Photo Source: Y. Killianov

-The Alawites are divided into four main tribes.
+The Alawis are a tribal people, divided into four main tribe.
 They are a closed society and they see themselves as a persecuted and despised people, who actually are the chosen people of God, the only ones to have seen the light in a world of darkness.
 While maintaining their beliefs they pretend to adhere to the dominant religion present in order to escape persecution.

 The 'Alawi community is divided into the "Khassah", the initiated religious leaders who learn the mysteries of the religion, and the ignorant majority called "'Ammah".
 Any male over eighteen can try and receive initiation if he passes certain tests.
 He is then attached to a spiritual guide and can gradually ascend to higher degrees of initiation (Najib, Natik, Imam).
 All Khassah must pledge to keep the secrets of the faith (Kitman) and it's obligations.
 The ignorant 'Ammah are expected only to keep general moral rules, be loyal to the community's spiritual leaders, celebrate the 'Alawi feasts and make pilgrimages to the tombs of various holy men, amongst them al-Khidr (Elijah, St. George) and other saints venerated also by Muslims and Christians.

 The Alawis believe that all people were stars in the world of light, but fell from there due to disobedience.
 They believe they must be reincarnated seven times before they once again return to the stars where Ali is prince.
 If they are sinful, they will be reborn as Christians until their atonement is complete.
 Infidels will be reborn as animals.
 The actual Alawi beliefs and practices are based on their book, the "Kitab al-Majmu".